cryogen-project/cryogen/README.md

   * `page-root` - value prepended to all page uri's
   * `blog-prefix` - prepended to all uri's (must start with slash), nil by default
   * `rss-name` - name of the rss file generated, nil defaults to `rss.xml`
+  * `sass-src` - directory containing sources of sass files to be compiled - defaults to "css" - be sure to include this directory in your `resources` section
+  * `sass-dest` - directory where the compiled output CSS would be put into. defaults to "css" - be sure to include this directory in your `resources` section
   * `resources` - list of folders to be copied over from `templates` to `public`

 ### Creating Posts